Shelters and Rescue Groups in Northern Michigan

 http://www.petfinder.com/shelters/MI195.html

 We opened our new facility in March 2004.
 We now have indoor, outdoor dog kennels, a seperate cat area, isolation kennels for dogs and cats, a grooming area for the strays that come in needing TLC, an extra large garage for animal control storage and vehicles, a laundry area, a meeting room for humane education and for staff and volunteers to brainstorm ideas, and a pre-adoption room, where interested adopters can take some time free of distractions to meet a potential pet.
 If we all work together as a team, we should be able to do great things for the homeless animals in Antrim County.
+If you are looking for a stray dog in Antrim Country, please click here.

 With a Little Help from My Friends